Recommended Power Options for Nextbase Dash Cams

 To ensure reliable and stable power for your Nextbase dash cam:

 Use a Hardwire Kit or OBD Hardwire Kit for vehicles without a 12V socket.
-For users seeking a quick and temporary solution, the standard 12V power method using the vehicle’s cigarette lighter socket is also an option, though it may result in visible cables.
+The standard 12V power method using the vehicle’s cigarette lighter socket is also a recommended option, though it may result in visible cables.
+Ensure the cable is connected to the mount rather than directly to the camera body for optimal performance.

-Avoid using a vehicle’s USB-C port due to potential power instability.
+Avoid using generic USB ports or phone chargers due to potential power instability.

-By following these recommendations, you can optimize the performance and reliability of your Nextbase dash cam setup.
+By following these recommendations, you can optimise the performance and reliability of your Nextbase dash cam setup.